andreasfor/mvp_ml_delivery-main/README.md

 * How to set it up - https://www.youtube.com/watch?app=desktop&v=tSb8eXxvRWs
 * How to set it up 2 - https://www.youtube.com/watch?v=Quh1TuJQurA
-* Run "Workflow" if you want to run a notebook
+* Run "Workflow" if you want to run a notebook or run as file but then use show() instead of display()

 ### Pytest in VS Code

 * Introductory Tutorial on Unit Testing Python Functions with Pytest, Visual Studio Code - https://www.youtube.com/watch?v=UMgxJvozR5A
 * I can run PyTest in VS Code but I can not run code via my Databricks cluster.
-I think I need to enable Unity Catalog and then I need premisson from some Admin user - https://www.youtube.com/watch?v=B0Ox7jdoPNQ
-* An then follow this guide to allow debugging.dbconnect https://learn.microsoft.com/en-us/azure/databricks/dev-tools/vscode-ext#databricks-connect
+Better to write Nutter test

 ### Testing with Nutter